 Periodic Tenancy

-A periodic tenancy is a rolling tenancy that continues from one period to the next, for example week to week or, most commonly, month to month, until either the landlord or the tenant legally brings it to an end.
-There is no fixed end date.
+periodic tenancy is a rolling tenancy that continues from one period to the next, most commonly month to month, until either the landlord or the tenant legally brings it to an end.
+Unlike a fixed-term tenancy, there is no set end date.
+The Renters' Rights Act makes the periodic tenancy the standard form of tenancy in the private rented sector from 1 May 2026, abolishing new fixed-term assured shorthold tenancies and converting all existing ones to periodic tenancies on commencement.

-A tenancy can be periodic from the start, or it can arise automatically when a fixed-term tenancy ends and the tenant stays in the property with the landlord’s consent and without signing a new fixed term.
-The “period” usually follows how rent is paid, for example a monthly contractual periodic tenancy if rent is paid monthly.
+A periodic tenancy can arise in two ways.
+It can be created from the start, the tenancy agreement is drafted as a periodic arrangement with no fixed end date.
+Alternatively, it arises automatically when a fixed-term tenancy ends and the tenant remains in the property with the landlord's consent without signing a new fixed term.
+This is called a statutory periodic tenancy.
+The period of the tenancy and therefore the minimum notice period, usually follows how rent is paid, so a monthly rent payment creates a monthly periodic tenancy.

 Small Landlord